 2. Residence Hall check-in

 Check in your assigned residence hall

-If you arrive after New Student Orientation (NSO) registration closes at 4:30 p.m. on Wednesday, August 20, 2014(or anytime during after hours on Thursday or Friday or during the weekend), please go directly to the Department of Public Safety (DPS), located in the lower level of Carlin Hall, to get your student ID before proceeding to your assigned residence hall.
+If you arrive after New Student Orientation (NSO) registration closes at 4:30 p.m. on Thursday, January 15, 2015(or anytime during after hours on Thursday or Friday or during the weekend), please go directly to the Department of Public Safety (DPS), located in the lower level of Carlin Hall, to get your student ID before proceeding to your assigned residence hall.
 Someone at the front desk of your residence hall will have your room key.
 You must report to the Office of Admissions, located in the Edward Miner Gallaudet (EMG) Memorial Building, first thing the next weekday morning to begin your NSO registration process.

-If you arrive during the day on Thursday (8/21) or Friday (8/22), go directly instead to the Office of Admissions, located in the Edward Miner Gallaudet (EMG) Memorial Building on the first floor, between 8:30 a.m. - 4:30 p.m. to begin your NSO registration process.
+If you arrive during the day on Friday (1/16), go directly instead to the Office of Admissions, located in the Edward Miner Gallaudet (EMG) Memorial Building on the first floor, between 8:30 a.m. - 4:30 p.m. to begin your NSO registration process.

 All late-arrival international students arriving during the day must check in first with Mona McCubbin, International Student Services Specialist, located in Hall Memorial Building, Room 254E.

 Please e-mail or page email@example.com, associate director of Admissions Office, if you will be arriving past the scheduled NSO registration.
 As a reminder, NSO is required of all new students.
 Late arrivals are for unforeseeable situations such as plane delays or family emergencies.

 For more information or answers to additional questions, contact firstname.lastname@example.org.